armonbc/nccpa/README.md

 - ***Purpose***

-  :page_with_curl: This file contains only 39,999 unfiltered data for proof of concept purpose.
+  :page_with_curl: This file contains only 39,999 unfiltered data for proof of concept purpose and analysis.
 Meanwhile, the "**Name**" column remains the same (unmodified) and this makes the rows equal to more than 200k in total.

 - ***Disclaimer***